-Contrary to what you may have read, Fennel and Dill DO NOT cross pollinate.
+Myth Buster Foeniculum vulgare.
+A sweet, Fennel and Dill DO NOT cross vollinate.
+There is no need to keep< them seperate in the garden.
 Pollination across genera is very rare.
 Cross pollination would only affect the offspring/seeds anyway, not the parent plants.